-- (3) The penalty for theft and dishonesty will be established by the Board after review of the severity of the infraction. - (4) When a suspension is invoked, the Board will determine the season in which the penalty will begin. - d.
-Drop the student from the sport for the remainder of the season. - e.
+- d.
+Drop the student from the sport(s) or activity(ies) for a specific period of time. - e.
 Drop the student from participation in athletics or activities for the remainder of his/her time in high school. - 4.
 The decision of the Board will be communicated in writing to the parent of the student.